 Are you constantly finding ways to live more mindfully and with intent?

 I’ve always wanted to practice ‘less is more’ in regards to my personal wardrobe.
 One of my goals moving forward is to add less to my closet.
-It’s so easy to cave into trends rather than invest in timeless and classic pieces.
+It’s so easy to cave in to trends rather than invest in timeless and classic pieces.
 I’m slowly eliminating purchases from fast fashion companies.
 I used to shop at Forever 21, H&M, and Zara.
 They were affordable, but the quality was poor.
-Overtime, I learned that many of those companies do not engage in ethical business practices.
+Over time, I learned that many of those companies do not engage in ethical business practices.
 Since I’ve stopped shopping at fast fashion companies, I realize I don’t care about trends as much.
-I’ve stop buying more things because (a) I don’t want to waste money, (b) I don’t have anywhere to put it, and (c) it’s just wasteful.
+I’ve stopped buying more things because (a) I don’t want to waste money, (b) I don’t have anywhere to put it, and (c) it’s just wasteful.

 The unfortunate fact about brands who engage in ethical practices is that their products are more pricey.
 How have you managed that?